 — Racheal, Stylist

 People are lying all the time about stupid shit and I’ve realized that I have come to this place where I’ve been completely vulnerable and not lied.
 I get it, some of us lie sometimes about little shit which I try not to even lie about little shit anymore but you know here and there yea.
-But I find people lying to me all the fucking time and I’m just like not big on lying.
+I find people lying to me all the fucking time and I’m just not big on lying.
 It’s probably because I’ve been lied to so much.
 I try to be completely honest with people because I feel I carry so much of other peoples shit and it can weigh a lot.

 — Racheal, Free Spirit